vegaorion/zero-sum-ramsey-disjoint-cliques/README.md

 The third refutes Conjecture 1 of Caro and Provstgaard, *J. Graph Theory* **32** (1999) 207–216, which predicts `t(n+d) - d = 14`.

-The matching lower bounds are proved by hand in the paper and depend on no computation. `K13_3K4_none.cnf` is the unreduced form of the third instance, so that value does not depend on Lemma 2.2 either.
+The certified proofs for R(2K_4) and R(3K_4) use gauge fixing (Lemma 2.2 of the paper, a one-line argument).
+The unreduced formula K13_3K4_none.cnf is included so that anyone can confirm R(3K₄) = 13 without that lemma.
 ## Contents

 ```